 Here's how the forgiveness program works: After five years, the loan is reduced by 20% each year until you don’t owe anything.
 But you have to repay the loan if you sell or refinance the home in the first five years, and the sale proceeds are sufficient to repay the debt.

 So, if you think you might be eligible for financial assistance from North Carolina's program and you’re trying to avoid a foreclosure, you should submit your application as soon as possible.
+The last day to apply by submitting a completed application is July 31, 2019.

 If you’re facing a foreclosure in North Carolina and have received a 45-day preforeclosure notice, consider calling the State Home Foreclosure Prevention Project at 888-442-8188.
 This program offers free assistance to homeowners, like counseling, help in talking to your servicer, and, in some cases, access to legal services.